Porsche Taycan: Performance

-Car and Driver did 15 consecutive quarter-mile runs in both the Taycan Turbo S and the 2020 Tesla Model S Performance to evaluate Porsche's claim that their car's performance holds up even as the battery discharges.
-Porsche's results during the test did not deteriorate significantly, while the Tesla's got considerably worse.
+Car and Driver completed 15 consecutive quarter-mile runs in both the Taycan Turbo S and the 2020 Tesla Model S "Raven" Performance to evaluate Porsche's claim that their car's performance holds up even as the battery discharges.
+Porsche's results during the test did not deteriorate significantly, while the Teslas were observed to be considerably worse.

 Models

-The Taycan is currently offered as a 4-door saloon model and a 4-door estate model, the Taycan Cross Turismo.
+The Taycan is currently offered as a 4-door saloon model and two 4-door estate models, the Taycan Cross Turismo and the Taycan Sport Turismo.
 Other planned variants include a two-door coupe and convertible models, which will enter production based on market demand.
 Models introduced at launch include the high-performance AWD Turbo and Turbo S. The Taycan 4S, a mid-range AWD model with two battery sizes, was added in October 2019.
 The base RWD model was first announced in July 2020 for China, and then for Europe and US in January 2021.
 The GTS variants were announced in November 2021.

 Notes: These power, torque and acceleration values were achieved with Overboost Power with Launch Control mode.
 Otherwise, the maximum power is 240 kW for the base model, 280 kW for the base with 93 kWh Performance Battery Plus, 320 kW for the 4S, 360 kW for the 4S 93 kWh Performance Battery Plus, and 460 kW for the Turbo and Turbo S models.

 The Sport Turismo differs from the Cross Turismo as follows; "with the rear spoiler painted to match the body color and no cladding on the wheel arches.
 The Sport Turismo has the same silhouette as the Cross Turismo wagon and storage space.
 But it has the lower ride height of the Taycan sedan, giving it a racier, performance-minded look — and feel.", and as such is treated as a new body type.